-- 30.2.1.
-Ringside Doctors must be present one hour before the first Bout and until they check the Boxers at the end of the last Bout. - 30.2.2.
-Ringside Doctors have to wear surgical gloves during the Bout.

-30.3.
-Number of Ringside Doctors

-- 30.3.1.
-In an IBA Competition where one (1) ring is used, a minimum of three (3) IBA Ringside Doctors are appointed.
-However, there must not be more than two (2) Ringside Doctors at the ringside. - 30.3.2.
-In an IBA Competition where two (2) rings are used, a minimum of five (5) Ringside Doctors are appointed.
-However, there must not be more than two (2) Ringside Doctors at the ringside of each ring.
+- 30.5.1.
+Ringside Doctors must be present one hour before the first Bout and until they check the Boxers at the end of the last Bout. - 30.5.2.
+Ringside Doctors have to wear surgical gloves during the Bout. - 30.6.
+Number of Ringside Doctors - 30.6.1.
+In an IBA Competition where one (1) ring is used, a minimum of three (3) IBA Ringside Doctors must be present and/or in the FOP.
+However, there must not be more than two (2) Ringside Doctors at the ringside.

-- 30.4.1.
-A Ringside Doctor has to ensure that the IBA Competition follows the IBA Medical Rules. - 30.4.2.
-A Ringside Doctor performs Medical Examinations at all Daily Weigh-Ins. - 30.4.3.
-During a Bout, a Ringside Doctor may be called by the Referee to express an opinion regarding the competing Boxer's condition. - 30.4.3.1.
-At the discretion of the Ringside Doctor, he or she can treat a Boxer's injury (cut or nosebleed, etc.) up to a maximum of 1 minute during a Bout. - 30.4.4.
-Ringside Doctors provide support for anti-doping related matters.

-- 30.4.5.
-Before the start of an IBA Competition, appointed Ringside Doctors carry out Medical Examinations for appointed Referees and Judges. - 30.4.6.
-Prior to the start of each Session, a Ringside Doctor must: - 30.4.6.1.
-Check for the presence of oxygen and stretcher, other recovery equipment, evacuation equipment, and evacuation route; - 30.4.6.2.
-Check that one ambulance is present for each ring - 30.4.6.3.
-Confirm that a hospital has been designated to take care of injured Boxers, Team Officials, and other persons taking part in the Competition - 30.4.7.
-At least one Ringside Doctor must be at ringside for the entire duration of the Bout; - 30.4.8.
-Ringside Doctors must inform the Technical Delegate to stop the Bout if a competing Boxer appears unable to continue. - 30.4.9.
-Procedure after KO or RSC - 30.4.9.1.
+- 30.6.2.
+In an IBA Competition where two (2) rings are used, a minimum of five (5) Ringside Doctors must be present and/or in the FOP.
+However, there must not be more than two (2) Ringside Doctors at the ringside of each ring. - 30.7.
+Duties - 30.7.1.
+A Ringside Doctor has to ensure that the IBA Competition follows the IBA Medical Rules. - 30.7.2.
+A Ringside Doctor performs Medical Examinations at all Daily Weigh-Ins. - 30.7.3.
+During a Bout, a Ringside Doctor may be called by the Referee to express an opinion regarding the competing Boxer's condition. - 30.7.3.1.
+At the discretion of the Ringside Doctor, he or she can treat a Boxer's injury (cut or nosebleed, etc.) up to a maximum of one (1) minute during a Bout. - 30.7.4.
+Ringside Doctors provide support for anti-doping related matters. - 30.7.5.
+Before the start of an IBA Competition, appointed Ringside Doctors carry out Medical Examinations for appointed Referees and Judges. - 30.7.6.
+Prior to the start of each Session, a Ringside Doctor must: - 30.7.6.1.
+Check for the presence of oxygen and stretcher, other recovery equipment, evacuation equipment, and evacuation route. - 30.7.6.2.
+Check that one (1) ambulance is present for each ring. - 30.7.6.3.
+Confirm that a hospital has been designated to take care of injured Boxers, Team Officials, and other persons taking part in the Competition. - 30.7.7.
+At least one (1) Ringside Doctor must be at ringside for the entire duration of the Bout. - 30.7.8.
+Ringside Doctors must inform the Technical Delegate to stop the Bout if a competing Boxer appears unable to continue. - 30.7.9.
+Procedure after KO or RSC - 30.7.9.1.
 Unconscious Boxer If a Boxer is rendered unconscious, only the Referee and the Ringside Doctor can remain in the ring.
-Only the Ringside Doctor can request additional help. - 30.4.9.2.
-In case a Boxer is unconscious for more than one (1) minute, this Boxer must be transported to the nearest hospital (if possible to the neurosurgery department) for further evaluation.
-Any Boxer with a concussion may be referred to the hospital by the Ringside Doctor. - 30.4.9.3.
-In the case of a Knockout without unconsciousness or in the case of Referee Stops Contest, the Boxer must be examined by a Doctor immediately afterwards in the locker room to determine the nature of the injury and the need of a further medical observation and/or hospitalization. - 30.4.9.4.
-Ringside Doctors may recommend treatment for injured Boxers. - 30.4.9.5.
-Ringside Doctors decides if a Boxer is "fit to box". - 30.4.9.6.
+Only the Ringside Doctor can request additional help. - 30.7.9.2.
+In case a Boxer is unconscious for more than one (1) minute, this Boxer must be transported to the nearest hospital (if possible, to the neurosurgery department) for further evaluation.
+Any Boxer with a concussion may be referred to the hospital by the Ringside Doctor. - 30.7.9.3.
+In the case of a Knockout without unconsciousness or in the case of Referee Stops Contest, the Boxer must be examined by a Doctor immediately afterwards in the locker room to determine the nature of the injury and the need of a further medical observation and/or hospitalization. - 30.7.9.4.
+Ringside Doctors may recommend treatment for injured Boxers. - 30.7.9.5.
+Ringside Doctors decides if a Boxer is "fit to box".

+30.7.9.6.
 Ringside Doctors must fill out the Medical Bout Report in the case a restriction period and/or protective sanitary measures have been ordered for the Boxer.

-RULE 31.
-IBA CUT TECHNICIAN
+31. IBA CUT TECHNICIAN